cell-org/intro.cell.computer/README.md

 ![hardware.png](hardware.png)

-Just like how a refrigerator company cannot sell a refrigerator and then somehow remotely morph it to an oven AFTER it's been sold, the behavior of smart contracts are decided BEFORE they are deployed, and it is difficult to try out different ways tokens can be minted once a contract has been deployed.
+Just like how a **refrigerator company cannot sell a refrigerator and then somehow remotely morph it to an oven AFTER it's been sold,** the behavior of smart contracts are decided BEFORE they are deployed, and it is difficult to try out different ways tokens can be minted once a contract has been deployed.

-- You cannot add more logic once deployed.
-- You cannot change logic once deployed.
-- You can only program the global logic of the contract.
-You cannot program each token's logic individually.
+Also, the traditional smart contract approach is equivalent to buying a hypothetical refrigerator that ONLY lets you store pre-determined products, like eggs, milk, butter, and so on, but **does NOT allow you to store unexpected items like leftover pizza, flour dough, energy drinks, or cold brew coffee,** because the allowed items are hardcoded into the refrigerator.

 Imagine you wanted to run a business with NFT, where you sell NFTs as access tokens to your business.